-This information is to help you understand your Airlie Australian Share Fund (Ticker:AASF) ('the Fund') 2021 AMMA statement and assist you in completing your 2020/21 tax return.
+This information is to help you understand your Airlie Australian Share Fund - Active ETF (Security Code: AASF) and Airlie Small Companies Fund ('the Funds') 2025 AMMA statement and assist you in completing your 2024/25 tax return.

-Airlie Australian Share Fund elected into the Attribution Managed Investment Trust (AMIT) regime for 2017/18 and subsequent financial years.
+The Funds elected into the Attribution Managed Investment Trust (AMIT) regime.
 The AMIT regime requires that all income attributed to you is summarised on an 'AMIT Member Annual Statement', also known as an AMMA Statement.